Donald Trump's politics of hate began with a "cynical and evil" GOP memo.

 Not every Republican candidate has adopted this memo as his or her playbook in the past three decades.
 But its spirit has certainly imbued a significant amount of GOP action.
 Much of the Republican and conservative attack on Bill and Hillary Clinton during his presidency focused on extreme and often outlandish personal attacks.
 (Religious right leader Jerry Falwell, a major ally of the GOP, hawked a video in the 1990s claiming the Clintons were responsible for dozens of murders in Arkansas.)
 And during the Obama years, the tea-partyized GOP played footsy with birtherism and exploited Fox News–fueled paranoid notions that suggested (or even asserted) that Obama was a secret Muslim socialist plotting the destruction of the United States.

 Trump has embraced the Newt way.
 He runs on hate.
 He turns political opponents into evil enemies, and he does so with an emphasis on race.
 He exploits and whips up fear.
 None of this is new for the Republican Party.
 But Trump—who on Thursday claimed he disagreed with the “send her back” chant at his North Carolina rally—has conveniently taken off the mask and not bothered to hide his appeal to the worst sentiments.
 And most of the GOP seems just fine with this.
 The few complaints from within Trump’s own party have been mild and inconsequential.
 A touch of hand-wringing.
 Not the way I would put it.
 We should talk about other things.
-No outright denouncements of Trump’s racism, because once a Republican heads in that direction, he or she will be a person without a party given that Trump has made his vicious fear-mongering the core of his campaign.
+No outright denouncements of Trump’s racism, because once a Republican heads in that direction, he or she will be a person without a party, given that Trump has made his vicious fear-mongering the core of his campaign.

 The GOP has made use of race-driven and hate-propelled demagoguery since the early 1960s.
-But it was mostly done so in a manner that preserved deniability and that would be acceptable at the country club.
+But it has mostly done so in a manner that preserved deniability and would be acceptable at the country club.
 To a certain degree, Gingrich changed that.
 But Trump, the owner of several country clubs, has decided that in his world no niceties at all are needed.
 He has essentially said to the party, “Thanks for the lift, fellows, I’ll take it from here.”
 And he sees no reason to pretend.
 His campaign is about race and hate.
 He is not an aberration.
 He is the logical outcome of decades of Republican politics.
 He has exposed the party’s dark soul.
 And now he is its soul.

 Share your feedback: We’re planning to launch a new version of the comments section.
 Help us test it.